For questions regarding the Ebola virus, please call (202) 442-8141.

 Vital Records is responsible for collecting, preserving and administering the District’s system of birth and death records.
 The District of Columbia began recording births and deaths on August 1, 1874.
 In accordance of the Vital Records Act of 1981, information is obtained from hospitals, the Medical Examiner’s office, funeral directors and other states.

-The term “legal representative” shall include an attorney, physician, funeral director or other authorized agent acting in behalf of the registrant or his or her family.
+The term “legal representative” includes an attorney, physician, funeral director or other authorized agent acting on behalf of the registrant or his or her family.

-Birth or death certificates will only be provided, if the birth or death occurred in the District of Columbia.
-Copies of these records may be requested in person at 899 North Capitol Street, NE, First Floor, Washington, DC 20002, by mail or via the phone 877-572-6332 and online through VitalChek.com.
+Birth or death certificates are provided if the birth or death occurred in the District of Columbia.
+Copies of these records may be requested in person or by mail at 899 North Capitol Street, NE, First Floor, Washington, DC 20002, by phone at 877-572-6332 and online through VitalChek.com.

 - Birth Certificates